theolind/pymysensors/README.md

 GATEWAY.set_child_value(1, 1, 2, 1)
 ```

-PyMysensors also supports four other settings.
-Debug mode, which prints debug information, persistence mode,
+PyMysensors also supports three other settings.
+Persistence mode,
 which saves the sensor network between runs, persistence file path, which sets the type and path of the persistence file and protocol version which sets the MySensors serial API version.

-Debug mode is enabled by setting SerialGateway.debug = True.
 With persistence mode on, you can restart the gateway without
 having to restart each individual node in your sensor network.
 To enable persistance mode, the third argument
 in the constructor should be True.
 A path to the config file
 can be specified as a fourth argument.
 The file type (.pickle or .json) will set which persistence protocol to use, pickle or json.
 JSON files can be read using a normal text editor.